catkin/catkin_tools/docs/advanced/verb_customization.rst

 Additionally, verb aliases can be recursive, for instance in the ``bt`` alias, the ``b`` alias expands to ``build`` so that ``b --this`` expands to ``build --this``.
-The ``catkin`` command shows the expansion of aliases when they are invokedaso that their behavior is more transparent:
+The ``catkin`` command shows the expansion of aliases when they are invoked so that their behavior is more transparent:

 .. code-block:: bash